Published 7 Mar 2023

 Internal audit checklists can vary depending on the intended goal of the audit.
 This summarized sample content highlights the sections of an internal audit checklist based on the ISO 9001:2015 standard which is designed to assess the Quality Management System (QMS) of an organization.

-This section aims to know if the organization has identified internal and external issues that impact the organization and if performance indicators were established. - Leadership
+This section aims to know if the organization has identified internal and external issues that impact the organization and if performance indicators have been established.

-This section checks if risks and opportunities are identified and the organization has planned actions for them. - Support
+This section checks if risks and opportunities are identified and if the organization has planned actions for them.

-The support section aims to establish if the organization provided the resources (people, environment, and infrastructure) that will help achieve the intended QMS to be implemented. - Operation
+The support section aims to establish if the organization has provided the resources (people, environment, and infrastructure) that will help achieve the intended QMS to be implemented.

-This section aims to determine if the organization identified monitoring and performance evaluation protocols that ensure valid results. - Improvement
+This section aims to determine if the organization has identified monitoring and performance evaluation protocols that ensure valid results.

 Important for ISO standards, this section intends to establish if the organization has continuous process improvement in place.